-From the Clever end your IT department controls what’s called “sharing permissions.”
+From the ClassLink or Clever end your IT department controls what’s called “sharing permissions.”
 Those permissions decide which students in which grades and in which schools will get access to Rocket Math.
 The way those permissions are configured determines the number of students who will be “shared” with Rocket Math.
 That will be the number of seats you need.
 If it is more than you want, you can re-adjust those sharing permissions to exclude students to whom you don’t want to give Rocket Math.
 This is the key thing that needs to be set up by the district IT department in consultation with the school or schools that want Rocket Math.

 Step 3: Decide (and tell Rocket Math) who will “own” the destination account in Rocket Math

 The owner should be the point person with Rocket Math, who knows the plans and what all you are doing.
 The owner controls the account and can pay for and renew the account, add schools and school managers and teacher managers.
 They can add co-owners to the destination account, so others can view and/or renew.
 We can add co-owners, school manager and teacher managers as well, upon request.
-The destination account is where Clever will roster all the students.
+The destination account is where ClassLink or Clever will roster all the students.
 If you want the students to be rostered into an account under someone other than the IT person, you have to let Rocket Math know ahead of rostering, so we can change the destination.

-Step 4: Set up enough student seats in the destination account to accommodate the number shared
+Step 4: The owner of the destination account must set up enough student seats to accommodate the number of students being shared.

-You can get a quote sent to whomever needs it, from within your account.
-You’ll need to purchase at least the number of seats to accommodate the students that will be rostered by Clever.
+You can get the quote information sent to whomever needs it, from within your account.
+Or you can contact Angela@rocketmath.com to get an official quote.
+You’ll need to purchase at least the number of seats to accommodate the students that will be rostered by ClassLink or Clever.
 Combining schools into one account will save you money on the per seat price.
-Note: With the price break, buying 1000 seats is less expensive than buying anywhere from 667 to 999 seats.
+For example, with the price break, buying 1000 seats is less expensive than buying 667 seats.